 The SRD should be developed with feedback and input from the industrial base.
-Once the SRD is placed on contract, the contractor will further develop the specification and develop their own, more detailed requirements document; sometimes called a Weapons Systems Specification (WSS).
+Once the SRD is placed on contract, the contractor will further develop the specification and develop their own, more detailed requirements document and System Specifications; sometimes called a Weapons Systems Specification (WSS).

 - A contractor may build an internal document for managing the traceability of their requirements.
 If they call this an SRD, you might want to call yours a system specification to avoid confusing the two.
 Any requirements in their document should be ultimately traceable back to your system performance specification.